-At the Garden, lessons with Indigenous themes have been developed for primary (K-6), secondary (7-12) and tertiary students.
+At the Garden, lessons with themes related to Aboriginal Peoples have been developed for primary (K-6), secondary (7-12) and tertiary students.
 These are closely linked to curriculum requirements and New South Wales Board of Studies syllabus outcomes.

-Lessons identify plants that Aboriginal people have used for food, tools and weapons and provide an Indigenous perspective on living with, and from, the native bushland.
+Lessons identify plants that Aboriginal Peoples have used for food, tools and weapons and provide an Indigenous perspective on living with, and from, the native bushland.

 Other lessons investigate the true events of First Fleet arrival in Sydney Harbour in 1788 and also offer bush tucker sessions to students studying in TAFE colleges, in partnership with the Restaurant & Catering Association of NSW.

-A wide range of specialised publications that link Aboriginal people to plants and places are to be found at the Visitor Centre.
+A wide range of specialised publications that link Aboriginal Peoples to plants and places are to be found at the Visitor Centre.
 In addition, the Trust has two of its own relevant titles:

 Bush Foods of New South Wales by Kathy Stewart and Bob Percival (1997), provides insightful information on the most commonly used bush food plants of New South Wales.
 This book is now out of print.
 See the Bush foods of NSW web pages (or download pdf file) and the Aboriginal bush foods web pages.

 Darug Connections by Suzanne Kenney (2000), tells the Darug Aboriginal story with works of art created by Darug artists Robyn Caughlan, Mrs Edna Watson and Ian Bundeluk Watson.